Call Us Now : (404) 567-5515

 The WAZE app is the most popular and prevalent phone app for identifying police checkpoint locations.
 The app is not solely crafted to help motorists find checkpoints near me, but simply reports tips from other motorists on the highway ahead of the app user’s route.

 This type of perjury revelation will demolish the Prosecutor’s criminal cases for all of the rogue officer’s cases for accused citizens claimed to have been driving drunk, once DUI lawyers file motions to dismiss or suppress evidence.
-While this is type of false police report activity is less likely to happen at a DUI checkpoint, where a supervisor is required to oversee the operations at police checkpoints, it may still happen since many police departments do not have all officers record their DUI investigation and field sobriety tests at road block locations via police DVD, for later review.
+While this type of false police report activity is less likely to happen at a DUI checkpoint, where a supervisor is required to oversee the operations at police checkpoints, it may still happen since many police departments do not have all officers record their DUI investigation and field sobriety tests at roadblock locations via police DVD, for later review.

 The bottom line is that 38 states and the District of Columbia utilize DUI checkpoints.
-If you want to identify locations of checkpoints tonight, no foolproof technology or phone app can assure you that you will not be arrested at a roadblock if you are driving while intoxicated.
+If you want to identify the locations of checkpoints tonight, no foolproof technology or phone app can assure you that you will not be arrested at a roadblock if you are driving while intoxicated.

 Receive Your Free Copy of The DUI BookGet Started

 Send Us Your Questions.
 It's Free!Send Your Question